 5. Non-Owned and Hired Auto Liability Protection

-NAPOsure.com has worked with NAPO’s Board of Directors to ensure that membership in NAPO includes the opportunity to get proper insurance protection.
-I highly advise any professional organizer, whether a NAPO member or not, to make sure that you get the coverage you need to protect yourself and your business.
+I highly advise you as a professional organizer or productivity consultant, to make sure that you get the coverage you need to protect yourself and your business.